 How to Do a Free Home Energy Audit Yourself

 Are you curious about the size of your carbon footprint?
 Many people have no idea how much energy they consume on a daily basis.
-But arming yourself with this knowledge can save you money on your monthly utility bills and make a positive impact on the environment.
+Arming yourself with this knowledge can save you money on your monthly utility bills.
+It can also make a positive impact on the environment.

 Even if your home was constructed recently, you might be surprised at some of the energy efficiency opportunities you’re missing.
 But the good news is, it’s simple to do your own home energy assessment.
 Here is our step-by-step guide on how to do a free home energy audit yourself from the Blue Flame team.

 Home Energy Audit Tip #1: Locate Air Leaks

 One of the most obvious and dramatic sources of energy loss is in air leaks around the house.
 When your climate-controlled warm or cold air leaks out of cracks around walls, doors, and windows, your HVAC unit has to work harder to maintain the correct temperature.
 This causes it to burn more fuel, which in turn costs you more money.

 The most common spots where air leaks occur include gaps along the baseboards, cracks in the sealing around windows, light switches, electrical outlets, or lighting and plumbing fixtures.

 If your insulation is outdated or ineffective, that will have a major impact on your HVAC unit’s ability to perform its job.
 When your walls and attic aren’t insulated enough from outside temperatures, your home will experience expensive heating and cooling losses.